hai-vr/documentation/docs/research/other/collision-effects.md

 ![](img/collision-effects.jpg)

-## If a thrown object breaks another open, it should not bounce away
+## Don't bounce away from broken objects

 If you throw a bowling ball against a fragile window, the bowling ball should go through the window because it conserves most of its energy.